zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

  ![](./media/image149.png)

- &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 4.4 – Define by Endpoint

-5. The wizard will then ask for specifics about the endpoint:
+*  The wizard will then ask for specifics about the endpoint: